tylensthilaire/portfolio/articles/how-passage-indexing-benefits-ux-seo-and-content-strategy.md

 identify relevant passages and recognise sub-topics.
 It’s an exciting peek into how natural language processing helps humans and computers speak the same language.
 Best of all,
-it may remove a serious constraint of writing for the web./
+it may remove a serious constraint of writing for the web.

 Because robots and humans parse information differently, we compromise when we write for both.